Aldaviva/Kasa/Readme.md

 ```

 #### Delete
-Remove an existing schedule from the outlet.
+Remove an existing schedule from the socket.

 You can pass an existing Schedule instance or just its `Id`.